michael-0acf4/rokahon/README.md

 ## Rokahon Mihon Extension

-Rokahon android extension for Mihon or any most Tachyomi forks.
+Rokahon android extension with most Tachiyomi forks, including Mihon.

 Simply launch the server, install the extension, configure the address and you are done.